BD-IATI/bd-iati.github.io/_development/sprint-cf-1.md

 ## 1.1 Establish basic test framework

-We agreed to use the Cucumber framework for writing a series of Behaviour-Driven Design tests.
+We agreed to use the [Cucumber framework](https://cucumber.io/docs/reference) for writing a series of Behaviour-Driven Design tests.
 We need to establish this on the existing AIMS to ensure that any subsequent development does not break the existing system.
-Let's start with the following two tests to make sure that (1) the main Dashboad loads; (2) there are a number of projects found in the List; (3) each of the project pages loads
+Let's start with the following two tests to make sure that (1) the main Dashboad loads; (2) there are a number of projects found in the List; (3) each of the project pages loads.

+### Tests

 ```
 Feature: Dashboard loads correctly